Tate Stevens

 Stephen "Tater" Eatinger (born March 1, 1975), known by his stage name Tate Stevens, is an American country music artist, who won the second season of the U.S. The X Factor in 2012, securing a $5 million recording contract with Syco Music and RCA Records Nashville.

-After touring with a band for several years immediately after high school, Stevens returned to Missouri to settle down and raise his young family, working in the city of Raymore.
+After touring with a band for several years immediately after high school, Stevens returned to Missouri to settle down and raise his young family, working in the city of Belton.
 He joined a local band in 2005 and formed his own band in 2008, releasing an independent album and touring on weekends and holidays.
 In early 2012, he auditioned for The X Factor, progressing through the various stages of the competition, until winning on December 20, 2012.
 He released his debut album in 2013.

 Early life

 Stevens moved from Texas to Belton, Missouri as a child and grew up there, graduating from Belton High School in 1994.
 His father Steve had played the drums with a country band in Texas.
 He also was a construction worker.